ivangfr/springboot-elk-prometheus-grafana/README.md

     docker stop movies-api
     ```

-- To stop and remove `docker-compose` containers, networks and volumes, make sure you are in `springboot-elk-prometheus-grafana` root folder and run
+- To stop and remove `docker-compose` containers, network and volumes, make sure you are in `springboot-elk-prometheus-grafana` root folder and run
   ```
   docker-compose down -v
   ```